 Renters’ insurance typically covers your tenants lost, stolen, or damaged personal goods.
 This does not cover losses incurred to your property, such as any physical damage done to the apartment.

-If you do not understand anything, you should ask your insurance agent prior to disaster striking.
+If you do not understand anything, you should ask your insurance agent before disaster striking.

 This takes on an added level of complexity for real estate investors, who may have multiple properties.

-Many leases include a clause allowing landlords to exit the agreement should disaster hit, providing it is not a rent-stabilized building.
+Many leases include a clause allowing landlords to exit the agreement in case a disaster is too hit, providing it is not a rent-stabilized building.
 Assuming tenants can safely habitat the unit, a typical tenant’s clause is one that allows him or her to break the lease if the problem is not fixed within 30 days.

 As a property owner, hopefully, you have established strong connections with general contractors and repair personnel such as electricians and plumbers.
 Remember, a lot of people are likely trying to reach them in the aftermath of a disaster.
 As a property owner, one way to catapult to the top of the list is to do a lot of business and refer others to him or her.